StreamRaiders/streamraiders.github.io/violators.markdown

 		<summary style="font-size:smaller">You are a bot because you don't have a profile picture/filled out profile page</summary>
 		<p style="font-size:smaller">Why would people who don't intend to be streaming spend any effort on such things?</p>
 	</details>
+		You are a bot because you didn't cash in units for souls as soon as they hit lvl 30 iPCM in SwayJEDI's channel: It's easy to tell bots from Humans, because the Bots don't cash in unit souls when they hit Lv30.
+Because trust me, no human would ever *not* cash in a Vampire or Saint soul.
+Saint Soul gives a unit a Personal 75% Ranged Damage Resist.
+		1. Vampire and Saint souls don't exist in the game yet.
+		2. You have a limited number of Soulvessels.
+		3. You can have 99 duplicates of each unit type. tl;dr: Accusations with complete lack of game knowledge, aka harassment.
 </details>

 <p>All these harassing captains are a nuisance and should be banned.
 Their typical behavior is to offend (often kicked off by members of their chat) new players placing in their battles, get excited about more rewards after the battles, immediately decide to avoid granting rewards to these players, get very surprised when they leave never to return causing battle rewards number to dwindle.
 Yet they don't bother to appologize for the harassment.</p>